 The purpose of this Nonacademic Student Grievance Procedure is to provide for the resolution of student grievances including allegations of discrimination, harassment, and sexual misconduct, as well as, the denial of reasonable accommodations to persons with disabilities (including whether the student is a qualified individual with a disability, the adequacy of the student’s documentation regarding the student’s disability, and decisions regarding the student’s academic adjustment or auxiliary).
 This procedure is applicable to nonacademic student grievances filed against faculty, staff, or any nonstudent third-party.
 This policy is not applicable to grievances filed against another student.
-To file a nonacademic grievance against another student, please see the "Reporting Misconduct" section of the "Student Code of Conduct" found in the "Regulations and Legal Notices" section of this catalog.
+To file a nonacademic grievance against another student, please see the "Student Life Policies" section of this handbook.

 This procedure is designed to allow students to address complaints in a prompt, fair, consistent, and objective manner.
 Any act of reprisal by a University employee or by one acting on behalf of the University, including the intimidation of a grievant, respondent, or witness during the pendency of an investigation, will result in prompt disciplinary action.